 After graduation, and moving to Austin, Texas, she received her (CALP) Certified Academic Language Practitioner's license and her dyslexia certification through the Scottish Rite Dyslexia Center of Austin.
 She then passed the Alliance National Exam, which promotes quality standards in the remediation of written and language skills, and is accredited by the International Multisensory Structure Language Education Council (IMSLEC).

-Allizon is a certified member (#3805) of the highly regarded Academic Language Therapy Association (ALTA), and she is a member of The International Association of Dyslexia (IDA).
+Allizon is a licensed and certified member (#3805) of the highly regarded Academic Language Therapy Association (ALTA), and she is a member of The International Association of Dyslexia (IDA).

 She is also a certified WILSON Reading System Dyslexia Practitioner (W.D.P) and currently prefers teaching Wilson as her primary intervention program.
 Outside of her hours at ADRC, she works for Round Rock ISD as an evaluator for dyslexia and dysgraphia.

 Penny Chilcutt is a W.D.P. (certified dyslexia instructor) in the WILSON Reading Program, B.L.S.
 (Basic Language Skills), Alphabetic Phonics, and M.R.S. which are all Orton-Gillingham approved programs designed for dyslexic students.

 She has her master's degree in special education and is a certified reading specialist.

 Penny provided services a dyslexia teacher for Scottish Rite in Austin and has also conducted evaluations for Scottish Rite.

 She has worked for Round Rock as a dyslexia evaluator and dyslexia specialist for the past twenty-one years.
 She retired from Round Rock in June 2017 but continues her passion of evaluating for dyslexia and tutoring dyslexic children.